piyalidas10/CI-CD-Deployment/README.md

 --------------------------------------------------------------
 Checkmarx is a software security platform that focuses on Application Security Testing (AST) to help developers identify and fix vulnerabilities early in the software development lifecycle (SDLC).
 It’s widely used in DevSecOps pipelines because it integrates well with CI/CD tools, Git repositories, and IDEs.

+  - Checkmarx offers both SAST and DAST capabilities as part of its comprehensive Checkmarx One application security platform.
   - Enterprise-grade SAST + SCA with full DevSecOps integration
   - Shift-left security: find vulnerabilities before production.
   - Automates compliance with OWASP Top 10, SANS 25, PCI DSS, etc.